 These investments come from countries such as: France, Chile, United States, Israel, Nicaragua, Mexico, Argentina, Venezuela, Germany and Panama, which continue to rely on competitive advantages, such as strategic location, business network, qualified human talent, among many others, that our territory offers.

-Among these investments in 2020 stands out the multinational chain of pharmacies Farmatodo, which this year began its expansion plan in Cali, with the opening of its first two stores of the 15 that will have in the capital of Valle.
+Among these investments in 2020 stands out the multinational chain of pharmacies Farmatodo, which this year began its expansion plan in Cali, with the opening of its first two stores.
 Managro, of Israeli origin, which acquired the operations, brands and machinery of Pacific Fruits in Palmira, thereby further strengthening the agribusiness sector of Valle del Cauca.

 There is also Alorica, a US-based world-class call center and technology services company that is in the process of establishing a global bilingual contact center service operation in Cali; Patagonian IT, from Argentina, dedicated to software development and innovation, and Avantica, which opened its new software development center in Cali.